ThatCoolCoder/tablet-tilt-joystick/README.md

 Runs a light web server which you can connect to in a browser on your tablet.

-**It currently does not work on newer versions of Ipad Safari (those with IOS >= 12.2 I think) as Apple requires https in order to use motion**
+**It currently does not work on most (any?) mobile browsers as they either don't support orientation sensor at all or require HTTPS to use it.**
+This has been tested on:
+- IOS 12 + Safari
+- IOS 12 + Opera
+- Android + Firefox
+- Android + Opera
+- Android + Chrome
+- Android + Samsung Internet

+The only platform I found that it does work on is Safari on IOS 11 but that's quite outdated.

 ## Basic usage